 - If you’re not a fan of rubber wrap then you may look elsewhere.

-Needless to say, you are getting low ball deflection from this pool cue.
-The LHC98 features the familiar stiff and light Zero Flexpoint ferrule that is also found on the Sneaky Pete pool cue.
+Needless to say, you are getting low ball deflection from this wonderful stick.
+The LHC98 features the familiar stiff and light Zero Flexpoint ferrule that is also found on the Lucasi Sneaky Pete Cue.

 This is where the similarities between the two Lucasi pool cues pretty much end though.
-The LHC98 pool cue has a few additional features designed to reduce vibrations and increase ball control and accuracy.
+The LHC98 Hybrid has a few additional features designed to reduce vibrations and increase ball control and accuracy.

 One of such features is the four-piece butt construction – similar to the butt of the Sport 2 cue, the Lucasi four-piece butt is there to improve the stability of the cue.
 Furthermore, you even have shock-absorbing memory foam integrated into the wrap for additional stability and accuracy.